 These policies are less expensive, but remember that you will have to cover the difference between what your policy pays and the cost of replacing your possessions with new ones.

 Replacement cost coverage reimburses you for the actual cost of replacing your possessions.
-As an example, if your TV is destroyed, your insurer will replace it with a brand-new TV of a similar size and quality.
-These policies ensure that you will receive the full cost to replace your possessions rather than the depreciated value.
+For example, if your TV is destroyed, your insurer will replace it with a brand-new TV of a similar size and quality.
+This coverage ensures you receive the full cost to replace your possessions rather than the depreciated value.

 How much does renters insurance cost?